keboola/connection-docs/cli/commands/init/index.md

 you want to use, [Master token](/management/project/tokens/#master-tokens) to your project, allowed branches to work with, and will offer you to create GitHub Actions workflows in the directory.

+You can choose if the directories will contain object IDs or not.
+Example:
+- path with IDs:    83065-dev-branch/writer/keboola.wr-db-snowflake/734333057-power-bi/rows/734333064-orders
+- path without IDs: dev-branch/writer/keboola.wr-db-snowflake/power-bi/rows/orders

 ## Options

 `-b, --allowed-branches <string>`